vsonson/myBalance.ios/README.md

 After cloning, open up the project folder in your command line and run:

+'sudo gem install cocoapods'        <- this commands allows you to install external dependencies

+After completion run the next command:

-'pod install'
+'pod install'                       <- this installs all the needed dependencies

-to install all external dependencies.
-After completion, make sure to open the myBalance.xworkspace file and hit the play button in swift to run the app.
-The app connects to the balanceposition project api which currently can only be run locally.
+After completion, make sure to open the myBalance.xworkspace file.
+Hit the play button in swift to build and run the app.

+The app connects to the balanceposition project (https://github.com/vsonson/balanceposition) api which currently can only be run locally.

 Login info:
 username: admin